Parliament of New South Wales: History

-In 1850, the Australian Colonies Government Act was passed by the Imperial Parliament, which expanded the New South Wales Legislative Council so that by 1851 there were 54 members – again, with two-thirds elected.
+The Australian Constitutions Act 1850, passed by the Imperial Parliament, expanded the New South Wales Legislative Council so that by 1851 there were 54 members – again, with two-thirds elected.
 In 1853, a select committee chaired by William Charles Wentworth began drawing up a constitution for responsible self-government in the colony.
 While many of the provisions in the committee's proposed constitution were accepted when placed before the Legislative Council in August that year, a proposal to create a colonial nobility was subject to heavy criticism and later withdrawn.

 The approved bicameral structure included a fully elected Legislative Assembly, as well as a Legislative Council whose members were appointed for life.
 A government assumed most of the Governor's legislative powers.
-The new constitution was sent to the Imperial Parliament and passed into law on 16 July 1855.
+The new constitution was sent to the Imperial Parliament and passed into law by the New South Wales Constitution Act 1855 on 16 July 1855.
 On 22 May 1856, the newly constituted New South Wales Parliament opened and sat for the first time.
 With the new 54-member Legislative Assembly taking over the Council chamber, a second meeting chamber for the 21-member upper house had to be added to the Parliament building on Macquarie Street.

 The Electoral Act of 1858 made additional changes.
 The right to vote was extended to most males over 21 years of age.
 However, men "in the receipt of aid from any charitable institution" were ineligible.
 This was deemed to include all people living on Aboriginal stations and reserves.
 Other men not able to vote included those "of unsound mind", incarcerated individuals, and members of the military or the police.

 In 1859 Queensland separated from New South Wales to form an independent colony.
 The Legislative Assembly was reduced from 80 to 72 members by the loss of the Queensland seats.
 In 1901, New South Wales became a state of the Commonwealth of Australia, and many government functions were transferred to the new Commonwealth government.
 In 1902, the current constitution of New South Wales was adopted.